andresaraujo/songwoof/README.md

 ###To do:

-- Add Pipes
-- Rework styles, add animations
+- Clean inline styling ugh
+- Redo faving tracks
 - Add more tests
 - Add Spotify backend
 - Add component to show current play time
 - Complete Readme
 - Improve discovery of songs
+- Migrate to firebase histing

 Vinyl Css is based on [this codepen by pipozoft](http://codepen.io/pipozoft/pen/wLyvs)